 The question is – how?

 One common starting point is to consider how technology can be used to drive business efficiencies, generally through some kind of digital transformation strategy.
 Replacing cumbersome manual processes with automated digital alternatives saves time and money, the theory goes and it often works very well.
-The Internet of Things, AI, mobility solutions, enterprise resource planning – all of these technologies have a place in helping network companies to do more with less.
+The Internet of Things, AI, mobility solutions, enterprise resource scheduling – all of these technologies have a place in helping network companies to do more with less.

 However, digital transformation can only go so far.
 Every network company is still going to have to employ a large workforce, including numerous field service operatives working in a multitude of locations.
 From routine maintenance tasks and proactive tasks designed to extend the life of equipment, to responsive or emergency jobs when a flaw or failure is causing problems; such operatives are the lifeblood of any network company.